josch/img2pdf/README.md

 Therefore JPEG2000 files use DeviceRGB by default.
 For JPEG2000 files with other colorspaces, you must force it using the `--colorspace` option.

+It might be possible to store transparency using masks but it is not clear what the utility of such a functionality would be.

+Most vector graphic formats can be losslessly turned into PDF (minus some of the features unsupported by PDF) but img2pdf will currently turn vector graphics into their lossy raster representations.

+Acrobat is able to store a hint for the PDF reader of how to present the PDF when opening it.
+Things like automatic fullscreen or the zoom level can be configured.

+It would be nice if a single input image could be read from standard input.

 Installation
 ------------